 After you've entered all the required information click Save.

 Learn more about ShareFile SSO at the ShareFile support site.

 You can log on to ShareFile by navigating to your ShareFile SSO page e.g. https://example.sharefile.com/saml/login.
-Click Sign In under "Company Employee Sign In" which redirects you to the Duo Single Sign-On login page.
-Enter your primary directory logon information, approve Duo two-factor authentication, and get redirected back to the ShareFile site after authenticating.
+Click Sign In under "Company Employee Sign In", which redirects you to Duo Single Sign-On to begin authentication.

 You can also log into ShareFile using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to ShareFile in Duo Central by adding it as an application tile.
 Once the tile has been added, log into Duo Central and click the tile for ShareFile.

 Congratulations!
 Your ShareFile users now authenticate using Duo Single Sign-On.